fmlab-iis/CPArec/README.rst

 Setup Instructions
 ------------------

-Python script provided in this project is not directly excutable due to varaious external tools we use.
+Python script provided in this project is not directly excutable due to various external tools we use.

-Please use `prebuilt release`__.
+Please use our `prebuilt release`__.
 The following setup is for using the prebuilt release on Ubuntu 12.04.

 __ `Prebuilt Release`_